breichl/FMS_Wave_Coupling/README.md

 > cd FMS_Wave_Coupling
 > ./Set_Up_WW3.csh

 2. The second step is to compile.
 Again, a script to do this is provided for GFDL and Gaea.
 This script will compile 1) FMS library, 2) ww3_grid, 3) ww3_prnc, 4) ww3_multi, 5) WW3 library (for linking within coupled model), 6) the coupled model , and 7) ww3_ounf.
+You need to create the soft link to the compile file:
+>ln -sf tools/FMScomp.csh FMScomp.csh
+>ln -sf tools/WW3comp.csh WW3comp.csh
+>ln -sf tools/MOM6comp.csh MOM6comp.csh
+>ln -sf tools/WW3execcomp.csh WW3execcomp.csh

 > Gaea Instructions:
 >